Lortseam/completeconfig/README.md

     include 'com.gitlab.Lortseam:completeconfig:Tag'

     //This includes Cloth Config in your mod's jar which is required for CompleteConfig
-    //Replace Version with the current version
+    //Replace Version with current version
     include 'me.shedaniel.cloth:config-2:Version'

     //Recommended: Adds ModMenu to your game, so you can easily open your config GUI
-    //Replace Version with the current version
+    //Replace Version with current version
     modImplementation 'io.github.prospector:modmenu:Version'
 }
 ```